sjejurkar/sjejurkar/README.md

 ### Hi there 👋

-- I’m currently working on ☁️ AWS, Azure
+- I’m currently working with ☁️ AWS, Azure, Python, GenAI...
 - You can read my blog at https://blog.cloudbuff.in/

 <!--